Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Try Herbal Remedies

 Some herbs like uva ursi, goldenseal, and Oregon grape root have antibacterial properties that may help fight UTIs.
-However, consult a doctor before trying any herbal treatments.
+However, you should see a doctor before practising any natural remedies.

 Empty your Bladder Frequently